prcutler/nflpool/docs/admin-docs/install.rst

 NFLPool Requirements
 ####################

 NFLPool requires Python 3.6 or higher, Pyramid 1.9 and SQLite.
+You will know how to use the Pyramid web framework, visit the `Pyramid documentation`_ to learn more.

 NFLPool uses the following Python modules:

 - Passlib (for hashing user passwords)
 - Pendulum (for date and datetime management)